Alignment vs. Drift: The Gentle Practice of Staying True

 Complete alignment audit.
 Has your core identity shifted or just your expression of it?
 What needs to be released?
 What wants to emerge?

-It was during one of these deeper reviews that Perfect Blend finally found its unified voice: “What you do instinctively is what others are searching for intentionally.”
-Suddenly, Jordon’s strategic approach and Brianne’s intuitive design weren’t in conflict—they were complementary expressions of the same truth.
+It was during one of these deeper reviews that we finally found our unified voice: “What you do instinctively is what others are searching for intentionally.”
+Suddenly, my strategic approach and Brianne’s intuitive design weren’t in conflict—they were complementary expressions of the same truth.

 Common Drift Patterns (And Their Antidotes)